t1protocol/t1/contracts/README.md

 ├── <a href="./foundry.toml">foundry.toml</a>: Foundry configuration
 ├── <a href="./remappings.txt">remappings.txt</a>: Foundry dependency mappings
-└── <a href="./deployments">deployments</a>: Metadata from previous deployments ...
+└── <a href="./deployments">deployments</a>: Metadata from previous deployments └── <a href="./TUTORIAL.md">tutorial</a>: Walkthrough on getting started developing on 𝚝𝟷 ...
 </pre>

+## Tutorials

+Get started with building on 𝚝𝟷 by following our [tutorial guide](./TUTORIAL.md).
+This guide covers:

+- Deploying contracts on 𝚝𝟷
+- Moving Ether and tokens between L1 and L2
+- Using cross-chain messaging contracts
+- Interacting with ERC-7683

 ## Core Contracts Overview

-t1's architecture consists of these key components:
+𝚝𝟷's architecture consists of these key components:

 ### T1Chain

-The backbone of t1, responsible for managing batches, state roots, and cross-chain verification.
+The backbone of 𝚝𝟷, responsible for managing batches, state roots, and cross-chain verification.

 ### Messaging Layer